jasonrandrews/arm-software-developers/content/en/iot/total-solutions/ml-eval.md

 ## Next Steps

 The ML Evaluation Kit provides some stand alone ML examples.
-These building blocks have been integrated into a complete software stack, in [Arm Total Solutions for IoT](/iot/total-solutions/total-iot).
+These building blocks have been integrated into complete software stacks in the [Open-IoT-SDK](/iot/total-solutions/total-iot).